 At the Annual Meeting, Messrs.
-Bill J. Dismuke, John F. Wilson and Thomas J. Lawley, M.D. will be nominated to serve as Class III directors.
-The nominees for election at the 2013 Annual Meeting are now directors of the Company, except for Messr.
-John F. Wilson who was recommended to the Nominating and Governance Committee as a director candidate by Messrs.
-R. Randall Rollins and Gary W. Rollins.
-The directors in Class III will serve for a term of three years.
+Gary W. Rollins and Larry L. Prince and Ms. Pamela R. Rollins will be nominated to serve as Class II directors.
+The nominees for election at the 2015 Annual Meeting are now directors of the Company.
+The directors in Class II will serve for a term of three years.
 The director nominees will serve in their respective class until their successors are elected and qualified.
-Mr. Wilton D. Looney, currently a Class III, will not be standing for re-election.
-Five other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
+Six other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
 Unless authority is withheld, the proxy holders will vote for the election of each nominee named below as a director.
 Although management does not contemplate the possibility, in the event any nominee is not a candidate or is unable to serve as director at the time of the election, unless authority is withheld, the proxies will be voted for any nominee who shall be designated by the present Board of Directors and recommended by the Nominating and Governance Committee to fill such vacancy.